-5. The Act and the Regulations set out the framework for the Bank's responsibilities for regulating the authorised banks' note issuance.
+- 5. The Act and the Regulations set out the framework for the Bank's responsibilities for regulating the authorised banks' note issuance.
 The primary objective of the legislation is noteholder protection.
 The provisions in the legislation are designed to ensure that holders of genuine banknotes issued by the authorised banks receive a level of protection similar to that provided to holders of Bank of England notes, through the full backing of notes at all times (see Noteholder Protection paragraphs below for more detail).
-The Bank is not responsible for the design of the authorised banks' banknotes or their robustness against counterfeiting.

-6. The authorised banks' note issuance is governed by the Act, the Regulations and the related Scottish and Northern Ireland Banknotes Rules ("the Rules").
+The Bank is not responsible for the design of the authorised banks' banknotes or their robustness against counterfeiting. - 6.
+The authorised banks' note issuance is governed by the Act, the Regulations and the related Scottish and Northern Ireland Banknotes Rules ("the Rules").
 These came into force in November 2009 together with a Statement of Penalty Policy ("the SPP").
 Both the Rules and SPP are revised periodically; the current Rules have been in effect since April 2017 and the current SPP has been in effect since August 2018.

-&lt;sup>3 On 30 June 2020 AIB Group (UK) plc ceased issuance and are gradually withdrawing their notes from circulation, see paragraph 18.
+On 30 June 2020 AIB Group (UK) plc ceased issuance and continued to comply with the requirements of the S&NI Regime until 30 June 2022, see paragraph 18.